m-labs/artiq/doc/manual/core_device.rst

 See :mod:`artiq.coredevice.i2c` for more details.

-There are no SPI channels.

-The QC2 hardware has two DDS buses, on channels TODO for LPC and TODO for HPC.

-For the safe operation of the DDS buses, the FMC voltage of the KC705 should be changed to 3.3V.
-Plug the TI USB PMBus adapter to the PMBus connector in the corner of the KC705 and use the Fusion Digital Power Designer software (requires Windows).
-Write to chip number U55 (address 52), channel 4, which is VADJ, to make it 3.3V instead of 2.5V.
+For safe operation of the DDS buses (to prevent damage to the IO banks of the FPGA), the FMC VADJ rail of the KC705 should be changed to 3.3V.
+Plug the Texas Instruments USB-TO-GPIO PMBus adapter into the PMBus connector in the corner of the KC705 and use the Fusion Digital Power Designer software to configure (requires Windows).
+Write to chip number U55 (address 52), channel 4, which is the VADJ rail, to make it 3.3V instead of 2.5V.
+Power cycle the KC705 board to check that the startup voltage on the VADJ rail is now 3.3V.

 Pipistrello
 -----------